Category: The Art of Celebrancy

 It’s understandable.
 In the past it was a common part time career for a mum, or a school teacher, to undertake and just do a few ceremonies a year.Read More

 I’ll be honest, I haven’t been able to kick the thought that as much as this podcast episode seems like the least likely thing to recommend to a pack of celebrants, I just have to.
 So here it is.
-Jerry Saltz, the New Yorker art...Read More
+Want to see the rest of this...Read More

 If you’re a marriage celebrant, or officiant or even just a wedding vendor of some description, and your main clientele are inhabitants of planet earth, you might find yourself in a position in the coming weeks where there is a negative effect on your business and way of life due to a pandemic.Read More